kessotolo/ConversationalCommerce/backend/docs/api/orders.md

 The backend uses an event-driven architecture for order-related actions.
 This enables decoupled notifications, analytics, and fulfillment logic.

+> **Note:** For detailed documentation on the order status lifecycle, state machine transitions, and event emission guidelines, see [Order Lifecycle & Event-Driven Architecture](order_lifecycle.md).

 ### Event Bus
 - Located at `app/domain/events/event_bus.py`.
 - Implements async publish/subscribe for domain events.